kendrak922/Amazon-Customer/README.md

 Node.js and MySQL app

 # About
-Amazon-Customer is a node.js app that interacts directly with a mysql database.
-This app works with the inquier npm to with the user and mysql to keep track of the products inventory.
+Amazon-Customer is a node.js app that connects directly with a mysql database.
+This app works with the inquier npm to interact with the user and mysql to keep track of the products inventory.

 First the user is presented with a list of the full inventory: